 Hospital communication systems vs. Office/enterprise communication systems

 At first glance, hospital communication systems and office communication systems might seem similar.
 Both aim to connect people, improve collaboration, and streamline workflows.
-But scratch the surface, and you’ll find that hospital systems are purpose-built for an entirely different environment.
+But scratch the surface, and you’ll find that hospital communications are purpose-built for an entirely different environment.

 Built for life-or-death situations